nicglazkov/BrakeBeddingApp/README.md

 3. Build using Gradle

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 license - see the LICENSE file for details.

-## Support
-For support, please open an issue on the GitHub repository.

 ## Disclaimer
 This app is provided as-is, without any warranty.
 Users are responsible for their own safety and should follow manufacturer recommendations for brake bedding procedures.